BRIEF-Cereal Planet announces changes in shareholding structure

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Said on Thursday that Dobruskin Igor lowers his stake in the company from 19.55 pct to 5.5 pct
+* Steshenko Valentyna sells 0.3 mln of the company shares at the price of 2.81 EUR per share and lowers stake in Cereal Planet to 0 pct from 17.08 pct

-* Slavgorodskyi Oleksandr increased his stake in the company to 33.54 pct from 25.24 pct
+* Slavgorodskyi Oleksandr increases his stake in the company to 25.24 pct from 19.55 pct through the purchase of 0.1 mln of shares at EUR 2.81

 Further company coverage: